F286/TowerDefence/README.md

 - CORE_ is *framework code*.
 It is shared between projects therefore needs to be more robust and resuable.
 - TRIGGER_ is for Triggers.
 A class that implements from ITrigger.
 - ACTION_ is for Actions.
 A class that implements IAction.

+# Knowledge Share for Development Process

+## Overview

+- Important to have a good atmosphere : )

+- Important to have an open atmosphere.
+That is, an atmosphere of open conversation about how code is structured and ways of accomplishing tasks.

+## Prototyping

+When developing apps professionally as a general framework we create scenes in three phases. *Prototype, Build, and Polish*.

+1. Define the *Target Goals* for a prototype

+2. Prototype in Unity, exporting to the iPad.
+It is important to iterate, and hit all Target Goals *simultaneously*. *Test with kids!*

+3. Build the app based on the prototype. *Test with kids!*

+4. Polish the app, tweaking the graphics, interactions and minor bugs once we have a releasable app.

+## Best Practices

+### You can drag a prefab into a scene, and it just works.

+Easier to test in Editor, a prefab can be tested by simply dragging it into the scene.

+- Simplifies object creation - GameObject.Instantiate() just works!

+- Easier for code to work with *Edit and Continue*, where I can rapidly iterate by editing code while the Editor is in Play Mode.

+### Content can be created and edited in the Unity Editor without code

+- Allows Designers to work in the Unity Editor directly

+- Allows Designers to be productive with less back and forth with Programmers

+- Easier to scale content creation to a large project

+- Most data is stored on prefabs as public fields

+- *Example:* An Designer can create a new Block from scratch by creating a prefab, and create the graphics for it without back and forth with a programmer

+### Leverage Unity, go with the grain

+- Public fields in the Unity Inspector should be used to hook up references between objects.
+This is easy to inspect and debug.

+- All object state should be viewable though the inspector, you can then click on GameObjects while in Play Mode and debug and experiment easily.
+There are tricks such as using [Serializable] structs which allow for inspectable sub-objects.

+- Unity’s built-in functionality is very consistent across platforms, so it will lead to less bugs when targeting new platforms.